En kodare

 1. Ability to customize methods and member variables through the constructor.

-3. Inheritance creates defaults not hard coded values/behavior.
+3. Inheritance to define defaults.
+Not hard coded values/behavior.

 5. Package common or useful defaults into shortcuts.